 “There are two things that work for me, which are both pretty simple and standard I guess.
 One is to eat lots of grease, either a burger or a pizza.
 The other is to get some exercise to get the body moving and sweat it out!
 Some sort of sport (usually touch rugby) or a low-impact Pilates workout, works for me, as I can take better care of my body.
 Aside from that, I have been thinking about getting my own IV drip as well!”

-For some people, the thought of drinking more alcohol during a hangover is unbearable, but for our Localiiz editor, Sophie, a cold pint of Magners does the trick every time.
+For some people, the thought of drinking more alcohol during a hangover is unbearable, but for our Localiiz editor in chief, Sophie, a cold pint of Magners does the trick every time.

-“I should really suggest something sensible like drink tons of coconut water, and soak up those electrolytes, but to be totally honest, the old “hair of the dog” trick works for me every time.
-A cold pint of cider with loads of ice makes me feel human again in no time.
-I figured this out years ago when I was camping at a cider festival in England and they only had Magners left on tap.
+“I know I should suggest something sensible like drink tons of coconut water and soak up those electrolytes, but to be totally honest, the old “hair of the dog” trick works for me every time.
+A cold pint of cider – with loads of ice – makes me feel human again in no time.
+I figured this out years ago when I was camping at a cider festival back in Somerset, England and they only had Magners left on tap by the end of the weekend when I needed a quick remedy.
 Just one pint does it, so don’t go overboard, because you’ll end up with a double hangover – and that ain’t pretty!”

-You can always count on Mother Nature to ease those self-inflicted woes, according to Graeme Bradshaw, founding director of Integrated Medicine Institute (IMI).
+You can always count on Mother Nature to ease your woes, according to Graeme Bradshaw, founding director of Integrated Medicine Institute.

 “When we drink alcohol, our blood sugar levels soar then sink, leading to inflammation, which causes hangovers.
 High doses of vitamin C and B can help you process alcohol, so readily available vitamin C drinks such as Berocca or Emergen-C are a good help to recover from a hangover.
 Emergen-C provides electrolytes and helps hydration since it’s taken with water.
-I especially recommend Ola Loa, which is a stronger detox version of the above vitamin drinks, as it provides active vitamin B, magnesium, and zinc, along with 1,000mg of vitamin C. Your liver needs all these nutrients to detoxify alcohol, and milk thistle is a herb that fortifies the liver.
-Try taking 2 or 3 Liver Support capsules before you head out drinking – our clients swear by it.”
+I especially recommend Ola Loa, which is a stronger detox version of the above vitamin drinks, as it provides active vitamin B, magnesium, and zinc, along with 1,000mg of vitamin C. Your liver needs all these nutrients to detoxify alcohol, and milk thistle is a herb that fortifies the liver, so try taking 2 or 3 liver support capsules before you head out – our clients swear by it.”

 Yep, you read that right!
 Award-winning bartender and co-owner of The Pontiac, Beckaly Franks, is a firm believer that some quality time between the sheets is the best way to beat a hangover.